kreativity07/ClassTest/README.md

-Excel analysis of Kickstarter data 2009-2017
+Use conditional formatting, bar and line graphs and formulae to perform Advanced Excel analysis of Kickstarter data 2009-2017.